-In the Swiss Biohealth Clinic, we gently remove ischemic osteonecrosis according to the Swiss Biohealth Concept.
+In the SWISS BIOHEALTH CLINIC, we gently remove ischemic osteonecroses according to the SWISS BIOHEALTH CONCEPT.

 Ischemic osteonecrosis and wisdom teeth

 Ischemic osteonecrosis frequently occurs in connection with wisdom teeth.
 Wisdom teeth are a common problem, particularly in Western industrial countries.
 Due to a shorter breastfeeding time, the jaw does not grow large enough.
 Wisdom teeth then do not have enough space to erupt and therefore frequently need to be removed in a surgical procedure between the ages of 12 and 20.
 This operation is usually accompanied by incomplete cleaning of the wound, an orally administered antibiotic, which weakens the immune system, and major swelling.
 These conditions may prevent the bone defect from fully healing.
 For this reason, 90 % of all wisdom teeth operations result in ischemic osteonecrosis, or NICO.

 NICO removal according to the SWISS BIOHEALTH CONCEPT

 At present, there is not yet any non-invasive or partially invasive treatment available that can fully cure ischemic osteonecrosis.
 Only minimally invasive, atraumatic yet radical surgical removal of the NICO according to the SWISS BIOHEALTH CONCEPT is able to bring complete healing to the area.
 The associated symptoms and diseases, such as nerve pain, facial pain, rheumatism or Lyme disease, can be reduced or even completely eliminated using our concept.

 Treatment of maxillary osteitis in the SWISS BIOHEALTH CLINIC